 Computer Engineering Student Learning Outcomes

-Students in Computer Engineering will have acquired the following skills and knowledge outcomes by the time of graduation: 1) an ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics; 2) an ability to apply engineering design to produce solutions that meet specified needs with consideration of public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors; 3) an ability to communicate effectively with a range of audiences; 4) an ability to recognize ethical and professional responsibilities in engineering situations and make informed judgments, which must consider the impact of engineering solutions in global, economic, environmental, and societal contexts; 5) an ability to function effectively on a team whose members together provide leadership, create a collaborative and inclusive environment, establish goals, plan tasks, and meet objectives; 6) an ability to develop and conduct appropriate experimentation, analyze and interpret data, and use engineering judgment to draw conclusions; 7) an ability to acquire and apply new knowledge as needed, using appropriate learning strategies.
+Students in computer engineering will have acquired the following skills and knowledge outcomes by the time of graduation: 1) an ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics; 2) an ability to apply engineering design to produce solutions that meet specified needs with consideration of public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors; 3) an ability to communicate effectively with a range of audiences; 4) an ability to recognize ethical and professional responsibilities in engineering situations and make informed judgments, which must consider the impact of engineering solutions in global, economic, environmental, and societal contexts; 5) an ability to function effectively on a team whose members together provide leadership, create a collaborative and inclusive environment, establish goals, plan tasks, and meet objectives; 6) an ability to develop and conduct appropriate experimentation, analyze and interpret data, and use engineering judgment to draw conclusions and produce solutions; 7) an ability to acquire and apply new knowledge as needed, using appropriate learning strategies.

 Computer Science